PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 ## Onboarding 4.0: The one where we filtered by ICP

 [4.0](https://github.com/PostHog/meta/pull/150/) was a massive step up in complexity as a result of our growing number of features.
 By late 2023 the flow had 28 separate emails, of which users would get a maximum of 6 over several weeks.
-We still worried this would be too many, but the data suggests otherwise.
+We still worried this would be too many, but the low (0.4%) unsubscribe rate suggested otherwise.

 ![Onboarding 4.0](../images/blog/onboarding/onboarding_31.png)
 <Caption>Onboarding 4.0 split high-ICP users out into their own email flow because our CS team would reach out directly</Caption>